 Your healthcare provider can diagnose this with a health history and physical exam.
 This will include a detailed eye exam, especially if you have vision problems.
 Your healthcare provider might refer you to an eye care provider (ophthalmologist) for evaluation.

-Often a health history and exam provide enough information for a diagnosis.
+Often, a health history and exam provide enough information for a diagnosis.
 Your eye care provider will closely examine your growth.
 This can help to make sure it is not another condition that may need different treatment.
-In some cases, your eye care provider might take a small sample (biopsy) of the pterygium and have it checked under a microscope.
-This is to make sure it isn’t a cancer growth.
-But this is often not needed.
+In some rare cases, your eye care provider might take a small sample (biopsy) of the pterygium and have it looked at under a microscope to make sure it isn’t a cancer growth.

 How is a pterygium treated?